anushasundark/Python_Mini_Projects/2.Guess The number (computer)/Readme.md

 ## How to Play

-1. Run the `2.guess the number.py` file using a Python interpreter.
+1. Run the `guess the number.py` file using a Python interpreter.
 2. The program will generate a random number between a specified range.
 3. Enter your guesses when prompted.
 4. The program will provide feedback if your guess is too low or too high.